MasterMedo/daily-expense-manager/README_deadline.md

 ![dailybarchart](./img/daily_bar_chart.png)

-the severe peaks do not belong to traveling, it's weekly shopping and rent that causes such irregularities. it looks like the data is going to need some clipping. but let's not be pessimistic just yet. we'll revisit this if it amounts to a problem.
+this looks like it's going to need some clipping. but let's not be pessimistic just yet. we'll revisit this if it amounts to a problem.